THW Kiel

 2007 and 2012 were the most successful years in the club's history, as THW completed the treble, winning the domestic league, the domestic cup, and the EHF Champions League.
-In 2012, the team won every league game, a first in any top flight German team sports.
+In 2012, the team won every league game, a first in any top-flight German team sports.

 They ended the 2019–20 season as winners of the EHF Champions League and champions of the Handball-Bundesliga.

+Since then, they have secured additional league titles in 2021 and 2023, along with the DHB-Pokal in 2025.

 They have a rivalry with fellow Schleswig-Holstein team SG Flensburg-Handewitt.

+History

+The club was founded on February 4, 1904, as a gymnastics association.
+From the beginning it was only a men's club, but from 1907 women were included too.

+The handball department was founded in summer 1923, initially focusing on field handball before transitioning to indoor handball.

+The opening of the Ostseehalle in Kiel in 1951 provided a key venue for indoor handball, boosting the sport's popularity locally.
+THW Kiel achieved its first national indoor handball championship in 1957.

+In 1992, the professional handball team became an independent entity as THW Kiel Handball-Bundesliga GmbH & Co.
+KG.